decidim/decidim/decidim-assemblies/README.md

 * Public views for assembly via a high level section in the main menu.

+You can see the documentation of this feature at the [Decidim Documentation](https://docs.decidim.org/en/develop/admin/spaces/assemblies).

 ## Installation

 This is on the default Decidim installation so you should not change anything to use this participatory space.